 Symptom Cause Remedy Horizontal (side-to-side) alignment cannot be obtained (angular or parallel).
-The driver feet are bolt-bound.
-Loosen the pump's hold-down bolts ar slide the pump and driver until you car achieve horizontal alignment.
+Loosen the pump's hold-down bolts and slide the pump and driver until you can achieve horizontal alignment.
 The baseplate is not leveled properly and is twisted.
 Determine which corners of the baseplate are high or low.
 Remove or add shims at the appropriate corners.
 Realign the pump and driver.
 Vertical (top-to-bottom) alignment cannot be obtained (angular or parallel).
 The baseplate is not leveled properly and is bowed.
 Determine if the center of the baseplate should be raised or lowered.
 Level screws equally at the center of the baseplate.
 Realign the pump and driver.